-Unless you are an avid historian, Galle is only really worthy of a 1-3 days stay but some of the best boutique hotels ensure that it is the most luxurious visit.
-The Sun House and neighbouring Dutch House come with high acclaim and are just a 15min stroll from the Fort.
-A liitle further out of Galle, you can takeover If Villa, a super colonial residence fully staffed.
+Unless you are an avid historian, Galle is only really worthy of a 1-3 day stay but some of the best boutique hotels ensure that it is the most luxurious visit.
+Numerous Boutique hotels have launched around the Galle area and are just a 15min stroll from the Fort.
+A liitle further out of Galle, you can takeover a private Villa, super colonial residences and fully staffed.

 A very wide curving bay and clear waters but sadly very narrow beaches.
 The off-shore reef can be reached easily and gives sheltered and safe swimming.
 It also boasts more species of fish than the great Barrier Reef.
-An excellent center for families to mix beach fun, diving, snorkeling and swimming with day trips to Yala or Hambantota Bird Sancturary.
-Stay at Secret Garden and enjoy the colonial villa and its meditation and yoga Pagoda in the garden or opt for a more laid-back guesthouse which are generally family run.
+An excellent centre for families to mix beach fun, diving, snorkelling and swimming with day trips to Yala or Hambantota Bird Sancturary.
+Stay at a colonial villa with meditation and yoga Pagodas in the garden or opt for a more laid-back guesthouse which are generally family run.
 Unawatuna is quite tightly packed on the penninsula and many hotels are set within the mountain rocks.

 Just 10 mins from Unawatuna on the coastal road lies the small villiage of Thalpe.
-The beaches here are more secluded and private and have become a favourite spot for Western weddings/honeymoons.
-Apa Villa and Victoria Villa have prime positions and welcome families and couple alike.
-Just 15 mins in-land is Illuketia Villa, a charming woodland residence, ideal for groups, bird lovers and privacy.
+The beaches here are more secluded and private and have become a favourite spot for Western weddings/honeymoons. many of the villas have chosen have prime positions and beach lagoons, welcoming families and couples alike.
+Onland are charming woodland residences on the lakes, ideal for groups, bird lovers and privacy.

 The temples on Koggala Lake’s island provide a most romantic setting for that important day.

 Translated as Sandy Village, Welligama is actually a busy fishing village with a stretch of beach and small picturesque coves.
 Sadly the water is not clean enough for swimming.
 Stilt fishermen can be seen at dawn and dusk when the tides are right, balancing on their long poles in locations jealously passed from father to son.
-If you covet your own tropical paradise, Taprobane Island is yours for the rental.
-The island and villa are privately owned and can be reached on foot at low tide.
+If you covet your own tropical paradise, there is an island and villa to be privately rented and reached on foot at low tide or by boat.

 In shore reef, great surf, and swimming are all options at Dickwella.
-Sun bathing can be enjoyed in the privacy of gardens and private bays like those at Claughton House.
+Sun bathing can be enjoyed in the privacy of gardens and private bays.